 The Importance Of Life Stage Nutrition

-Here at Cali Raw, we practice Life Stage Nutrition which adapts the nutrient profile of the food to the specific requirements of the animal.
-We optimize the nutritional plan, foods, and feeding methods for the individual physiologic stages of an animal’s life (growth, reproduction, adulthood, old age).
+Here at Cali Raw, we practice Life Stage Nutrition, which adapts the food's nutrient profile to the specific requirements of the animal.
+We optimize the nutritional plan, foods, and feeding methods for the individual physiologic stages of an animal's life (growth, reproduction, adulthood, old age).

-Most pet foods are formulated are based on puppies to meet all life stages because they have higher nutritional demands.
-This way is more convenient to offer the same formula regardless of age or activity level compared to adapting to the different nutritional needs of different life stages.
-However, if we really want our pets to thrive throughout their whole life, we believe we need to tailor the nutrition to the specific needs of each life stage of the animal.
+Most pet foods are formulated based on puppies to meet all life stages because they have higher nutritional demands.
+However, if we want our pets to thrive throughout their whole life, we believe we need to tailor the nutrition to the specific needs of each animal's life stage.
+This way is more convenient to offer the same formula regardless of age or activity level than adapting to the different nutritional needs of different life stages.

 We take the extra step and formulate accordingly between puppy and adult dogs.
-Our menu offers 2 Puppy Formulas for dogs up to 12 months (14 months for large breeds) which has the right amounts of nutrients for growth and reproduction.
-Our 4 Adult Formulas meets the nutritional needs that change as dogs age.
+Our menu offers 2 Puppy Formulas for dogs up to 12 months (14 months for large breeds) with the right amounts of nutrients for growth and reproduction.
+Our 4 Adult Formulas meet the nutritional needs that change as the dog ages.

 How To Feed A Raw Diet